dansmyers/IntroToCS-Spring-2021/Challenge_Projects/2-Deploy_to_Heroku.md

 git push heroku master
 ```

 You should see a ot of output indicating that Heroku is building the project.
-If your project compiled with `./mvnw` then the build should succeed.
-If it does fail, examine the output to learn what caused the error.
-When the build finishes, your completed app will be running at the Heroku URL.
-Check it out and verify that it works!
+This will **probably** work.
+If it does fail, look carefully at the output for an explanation of why the build failed.
+The most likely reason for a failure is a package in `requirements.txt` listed with a version that Heroku can't support.
+If that does happen, Heroku will print out a list of acceptable versions for the problematic package.
+Update `requirements.txt` to use a version of the package that Heroku supports, then repeat the `git` commands to `add`, `commit`, and `push` your work.

+When you're done, you can go to the URL give to your be Heroku create and see your project!

 ### Making further changes